SyedaMahamFahim/Animated-jquery-login_form/README.md

-# Animated Jquery Login Form
+# Animated Jquery Multi-Step Form

-This is the simple animated login form.
+This is the simple animated multistep form.